 General Terms and Conditions

-(1) All applications, offers, sales and contracts for deliveries and services as well as consulting services in business dealings with consumers and non-consumers in accordance with the law § 310 Abs.
-1 BGB with Warwick GmbH & Co.
-Music Equipment KG (hereinafter referred to as Warwick) are based on these General Terms and Conditions.
+(1) All national and international applications, offers, contracts regarding delivieries as well as services and consulting services renderd, provided or concluded in business between Warwick GmbH & Co.
+Music Equipment KG (hereinafter: Warwick) and consumers or non-consumers in accordance with § 310 I BGB are subjected to these General Terms and Conditions (hereinafter: GTC).
 Our offers, price lists, brochures and other documents are subject to change in terms of prices and delivery options.
 Customers can be both entrepreneurs and consumers.
-A consumer is any natural person who concludes a legal transaction for purposes which are predominantly neither their commercial nor their independent professional activity can be attributed (§ 13 BGB).
-Entrepreneur is a natural or legal person or a legal partnership that acts in the execution of a legal transaction in the exercise of their commercial or independent professional activity (§ 14 BGB)
+A consumer pursuant to these General Terms and Conditions is any person who concludes a legal transaction for purposes, which predominantly can neither be assigned to their commercial nor their self-employed professional activity (§ 13 BGB).
+Entrepreneurs according to these GTCs are natural persons, legal entities or partnerships with legal capacity who or which conclude a legal transaction in exertion of their industrial or self -employed professional activity (§ 14 BGB)

 § 2 Information on the nature of our products, prices